-Once the complaint is received, Boley Centers, Inc. will review it to determine if our office has jurisdiction.
+Once the complaint is received, Boley Centers' Title VI Liaison, Tom Eckman, Vice President of Quality Improvement will review it to determine if our office has jurisdiction.
+Tom Eckman can be reached at Phone: (727) 821-4819 ext 5222.
 The complainant will receive an acknowledgement letter informing him/her whether the complaint will be investigated by our office.